Fluctuating Phases and Fluctuating Relaxation Times in Glass Forming Liquids: Testing the method with data from numerical simulations of glass-forming model systems

 \section{Testing the method with data from numerical simulations of glass-forming model systems}

-We tested the method on data from classical Molecular Dynamics simulations of two glass forming systems, each one consisting of an $80:20$ binary mixture of $1000$ particles interacting via purely repulsive Weeks-Chandler-Andersen (WCA) potentials~\cite{Parsaeian2009}\footnote{Both kinds of particles have the same mass M. The number density is $\rho=1.204$.
-The repulsive potential is given by $V_{ab}(r)=4\epsilon_{ab}\left[\left( \frac{\sigma_{ab}}{r}\right)^{12} - \left(\frac{\sigma_{ab}}{r}\right)^{6} + 1 \right]\theta(r_{ab}^{\rm cutoff}-r)$.
-Here $a, b \in \{A, B\}$ denote the particle type for the two particles that are interacting, $\sigma_{ab}$ and $\epsilon_{ab}$ respectively denote the distance and energy scales for the interaction between a particle of species $a$ and a particle of species $b$, $\theta(x)$ is the Heaviside theta function, and $r_{ab}^{\rm cutoff}=2^{1/6}\sigma_{ab}$ is the cutoff distance for the potential.
-The Boltzmann constant is taken to be unity and the (Lennard-Jones) units of length, energy and time are given by $\sigma_{AA}$, $\epsilon_{AA}$ and $\tau_{LJ}\equiv(\sigma_{AA}^2M/48\epsilon_{AA})^{1/2}$.}.
-The systems were quenched from an initial temperature $T_i=5.0$ much higher than the Mode Coupling critical temperature $T_c=0.263\pm 0.01$~\cite{Parsaeian2009}.
+We tested the method on data from classical Molecular Dynamics simulations of two glass forming systems, each one consisting of an $80:20$ binary mixture of $1000$ particles interacting via purely repulsive Weeks-Chandler-Andersen (WCA) potentials~\cite{Parsaeian2009,fnote} An initial configuration of the systems was prepared by randomly displacing the particles from a simple cubic lattice configuration and assigning each particle a velocity taken from a Maxwell-Boltzmann distribution, with the distribution corresponding to the simulation's temperature.
+Next, the systems were equilibrated, by integrating the velocity Verlet algorithm, at an initial temperature $T_i=5.0$ much higher than the Mode Coupling critical temperature $T_c=0.263\pm 0.01$ and then instantaneously quenched to a final temperature~\cite{Parsaeian2009}.
 In~\cite{Parsaeian2009}, $T_c$ was determined by measuring the $\alpha$-relaxation time $\tau_{\alpha}(T)$ and fitting it with a power law as a function of temperature, $\tau_{\alpha}(T)=\tau_0\left(\frac{T_c}{T-T_c}\right)^\gamma$, with $\gamma=2.1\pm 0.7$.
 One of the systems was quenched to a temperature $T = 0.23 \sim 0.9 T_c$ and it did not reach equilibrium during the simulation.
 We call this system the {\it aging system}.
 The other system was quenched to a temperature $T=0.29 \sim 1.1 T_c$, and it reached equilibrium within the duration of the simulation.
 In our studies we use the data corresponding to times after the system reached equilibrium and we call this system the {\it equilibrium system}.
-After the quench, the systems were allowed to evolve for times much longer than the typical vibrational periods of the particles.
+After the quench, the systems were allowed to evolve for times of order $10^{-8}\quad s$, which are much longer than the typical vibrational periods of the particles.
+The simulations were done at constant particle number, volume and temperature.
+To keep the temperature constant, the velocities of the particles were periodically rescaled so that the kinetic energy of the system equals $\frac{3}{2}Nk_BT$.
 Snapshots of the systems were taken periodically during the evolution and the positions of the particles were stored.

 To probe a system, we divide it into coarse graining boxes $B_{\vec{r}}$, centered at the space points $\vec{r}$.
 The local correlation for each box is defined by~\cite{Castillo2007}

 Here $N_{B_{\vec{r}}}$ is the number of particles in the coarse graining box $B_{\vec{r}}$ at time $t'$, and $|\vec{q}|$ is chosen to be the value given by the location of the main peak of the static structure factor $S(q)$, {\em i.e.\/} $q=7.2$. $C_{\vec{r}}(t,t')$ measures the extent to which the configuration in the coarse graining region has changed between the times $t'$ and $t$.
 If the particles initially in the region have not moved much then $C_{\vec{r}}(t,t')$ is larger than $1/2$, and if the particles have moved a significant distance then $C_{\vec{r}}(t,t') \ll 1$.
 In the first case, we say the the region is ``slow'', and in the second, that it is ``fast''.
 To implement the method, we choose the fit function $g\left(x;\vec{\alpha}\right)$ to be a stretched exponential